Thundering-Rugby/Thundering-Rugby.github.io/_posts/2018-06-13-Lessons-Notes.md

 Overflow - a computer can only handle 8 bits, if there is a 9th bit, it is called a one-bit overflow.

-Addition with Binary - Same as decimal addition, but instead of carrying one when you get to 10, you carry one when you get to 2 (10).
+Addition with Binary - Same as decimal addition, but instead of carrying one when you get to 10, you carry one when you get to 2 (10 in binary).

+1001010 x 2 = 1001010 shifted one to the left, so 10010100.
+This is a binary shift.
+This works in reverse for division.

+In an 8bit data set there is a maximum of 256 'things'.

+1.3869205 x 10⁷.
+This is called standard form in decimal, but in binary it is called a floating point.

+In an ascii table, there is 128 possibilities, depending on the machine it is linked to, so it could be colour, letters or saturation.